Littlew0od/the_way/README.md

 # the_way
-The way to learn the code I love. hello guys,i am a rookie.
+The way to learn the code I love.
+Hello guys,I am a rookie.